manifestoforscalingagility/ManifestoForScalingAgility.github.io/README.md

 3. Respect and trust your people; foster a climate of open, honest, rapid, and empathetic communication.

-4. Continuously improve across all levels and maintain focus on the whole; prioritize collective high performance over the performance of any individual team.
+4. Continuously reflect and improve across all levels and maintain focus on the whole; prioritize collective high performance over the performance of any individual team.

 5. Keep teams and their work loosely coupled to preserve flexibility; minimize handoffs and dependencies with cross-functional teams and clearly decomposed work.